What is a CFP®?

-What is a CFP (certified financial planner)?
-A CFP refers to the certification given by the Certified Financial Planner Board of Standards.
-It is given to those who successfully meet the initial as well as ongoing certification requirements of the CFP Board.
-If you want to become a certified financial planner, you have to take examinations in the fields of financial planning, retirement, insurance, taxes and estate planning.
-You also need to take continuing education programs every year to keep your certification status.
+CFP® stands for CERTIFIED FINANCIAL PLANNER™ which is a certification given by the Certified Financial Planner Board of Standards to individuals who successfully meet the initial as well as ongoing certification requirements set by the CFP Board.
+If you want to become a certified financial planner, you must meet rigorous education requirements in the fields of financial planning, retirement, insurance, taxes, and estate planning.
+After you have obtained your CFP® certification, you are also required to complete 30 hours of CE (continuing education) requirements each reporting period.

 How to Become a CFP?

 First, you must have a bachelor’s degree or higher from a college or university approved by the U.S. Department of Education.
-You also need to complete a list of financial planning coursework.
-This second requirement, except the capstone course, may be avoided if you have one of the recognized financial designations like CPA, CFA, or a higher business degree.
+You also need to complete the coursework on financial planning through a CFP Board Registered Program.

 You need to pass the CFP examination.
 It’s a computer-based examination that lasts for three days.
-It contains 170 multiple choice queries that include item-set-style and stand-alone questions.
-The exam topics change frequently, but include areas like financial planning principles, insurance, risk management, professional regulations and conduct, investments, education planning, estate planning, tax planning, and retirement planning.
-You’ll be tested in these areas and your ability to build client-planner relationships, analyze, gather information as well as develop, communicate, implement, and monitor recommendations.
+It contains 170 multiple-choice queries that include item-set-style and stand-alone questions.
+The exam topics change frequently but include areas like financial planning principles, insurance, risk management, professional regulations and conduct, investments, education planning, estate planning, tax planning, and retirement planning.

-How to Find a Good Certified Financial Planner
+How to Find a knowledgeable CERTIFIED FINANCIAL PLANNER™

-The certified financial planner should be able to give you advice on whether you should use index mutual funds or not.
+The CERTIFIED FINANCIAL PLANNER™ should be able to give you advice on whether you should use index mutual funds or not.
 Using index mutual funds and Exchange Traded Funds is highly preferable, so make sure that your CFP includes indexing in their services.

-You want a certified financial planner who will help you rid your debts and improve your financial state.
-Do not be afraid to ask questions and if you are not satisfied with this answer, you can move on and look for another one.
+You want a certified financial planner who will help you manage your debts and improve your financial state.
+Ask tough questions and if you are not satisfied, you can move on and look for another CFP®.
 After all, you will pay for their service and you want to get the best value for your money.